-Crohn’s & Colitis Australia (CCA) is undertaking a major 4–year research project in collaboration with Swinburne University of Technology Centre for Global Health and Equity to improve the information and services that are provided to people with Crohn’s disease and ulcerative colitis.
+Crohn’s & Colitis Australia (CCA) completed a major 4–year research project in collaboration with Swinburne University of Technology Centre for Global Health and Equity to improve the information and services that are provided to people with Crohn’s disease and ulcerative colitis.

-Thirteen major project activities are being implemented and evaluated to make it easier for people living with IBD and their carers to access, understand and use health information and services.
+Thirteen major project activities were implemented and evaluated to make it easier for people living with IBD and their carers to access, understand and use health information and services.

 |A4 poster to display in clinic rooms to help clinicians link their patients to CCA.||Complete|